greg-raven/Department-21/_posts/2012-09-15-the-personality-characteristics-for-various-police-assignments.md

 **Firearms Instructor**

-- Responds to every question/statement with the word, ‘huh?’
+- Responds to every question/statement with the word, “huh?”.
 - Has a % lead/blood level higher than the current Chief’s approval rating.
 - Operates under the assumption that the more beer you drink, the more of that lead leaves your system.
 - Thinks a new tactical handgun is a great Christmas gift for the wife/girlfriend.